 Students in the American Studies Standard specialization must take ENGL 6600 /HIST 6600 (American Studies Theory and Method) early in their course of study.
 Students must also take at least one course in a department other than English.
 Students selecting the Creative Nonfiction concentration will follow the same requirements as the students in the American Studies Standard specialization, with the following exception: all students in the Creative Nonfiction concentration are required to take two courses in which a major part of their coursework focuses on some form of creative nonfiction.
 If approved, it is possible for one course in either fiction or poetry writing to be applied toward this concentration.

-Of special interest to students in American Studies are the Western Historical Quarterly published at USU, which often provides editorial and clerical positions for graduate students.
+Of special interest to students in American Studies are the Western Historical Quarterly and the Western American Literature journals published at USU, which often provide editorial and clerical positions for graduate students.
 Also, The Mountain West Center for Regional Studies sponsors lectures and programs and provides research assistance for students working in the field of regional studies.
 The Merrill-Cazier Library is a regional depository for federal publications and receives 60,000 to 70,000 government titles each year.
-The library's Special Collections division contains thousands of historical photographs, an immense store of pioneer diaries and papers, and a strong collection of books and manuscripts relating to the West, the pioneers, the Mormons, cowboys, and cowboy poetry.
+The library’s Special Collections division contains thousands of historical photographs, an immense store of pioneer diaries and papers, and a strong collection of books and manuscripts relating to the West, the pioneers, the Mormons, cowboys, and cowboy poetry.
 The Fife Folklore Archives, one of the best folklore archives in the country, contains over 3,400 books on folklore and folklore-related topics.
-The Special Collections division also serves as the national depository for the American Folklore Society's Papers, more than 50 linear feet of records and documents accumulated during the 114-year history of the organization.
+The Special Collections division also serves as the national depository for the American Folklore Society’s Papers, more than 50 linear feet of records and documents accumulated during the 114-year history of the organization.